polylang/polylang/readme.txt

 * Fix cropped images not being synchronized
 * Fix auto added page to menus when the page is created with the block editor
 * Fix embed of translated static front page #318
+* Fix a possible infinite redirect if the static front page is not translated
 * Fix fatal error with Jetpack when no languages has been defined yet #330
 * Fix a conflict with Laravel Valet.
 Props @chesio. #250
+* Fix a conflict with Thesis.
+* Fix a conflict with Pods in the block editor.
+Props Jory Hogeveen. #369

 = 2.5.4 (2019-05-28) =